SelectQuoteLabs/SQComponents/notes/ColumnList.md

   ]
 ```

-If you would like to define a column as a hyperlink field and have the you can use the class columnList__hyperlink in your column definition.
+To define a column as a hyperlink styled field you can use the class columnList__hyperlink in your column definition.

 ```
   .columnList__hyperlink {